Petchtanong Petchfergus

 Petchtanong Petchfergus (เพชรทนง เพชรเฟอร์กัส; born November 6, 1985) is a Thai Muay Thai kickboxer fighting out of Bangkok.
-He is currently signed to ONE Championship, where he is the reigning ONE Bantamweight Kickboxing World Champion.
+He is currently signed to ONE Championship, where he is a former ONE Bantamweight Kickboxing World Champion.

 As of February 2021, he is the #7 ranked super featherweight according to Combat Press.
 He was ranked a top ten featherweight in the world by Combat Press between February 2019 and September 2020.
 He was dropped from the rankings in October 2020.

 Biography

 Petchtanong started training in Muay Thai at 7 years old in a small camp close to his home.
 He quickly went to the live at the camp full time to escape an abusive familial situation.

 At 12, he moved to Bangkok following his mom.
 There he joined the Sit.Or gym through his uncle which took him to a level high enough to headline shows at Rajadamnern and Lumpinee stadiums at the age of 14.

 After changing gyms multiple times, Petchtanong was later sponsored by the Banchamek gym and went living, teaching and fighting in Australia for 2 years.

 He came back to Thailand in 2015 and went on a winning streak in the Super Muay Thai promotion.
 He received calls to participate in various kickboxing world tournaments in China, prominently Kunlun Fight and Wu Lin Feng.

 On January 19, 2019, he won the Wu Lin Feng World Cup final, defeating Jomthong Chuwattana.

 Petchtanong participated in the 2020 Wu Lin Feng 67 tournament.
 He won the semifinal bout against Liu Yaning by KO, but lost a unanimous decision to Jia Aoqi in the finals.